Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Make semi-permanent notes

 Important but tiny bits of information come our way all day.
-We commit most of them to memory — call home, send that text to the Cleveland office, jump through this or that hoop, and so on.
+We commit most of them to memory — call home, send that text to Rudy in the Cleveland office, jump through this or that hoop, and so on.
 We commit them to memory, but our memory isn't always as good as we need it to be.
 We err so often that the phrases "fell through the cracks," and "dropped the ball," are familiar.

 Instead of Speed bumps are most noticeable when